computational-psychology/computational-psychology-www/content/pages/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On April 2021, `Amanda Maiwald <https://www.psyco.tu-berlin.de/maiwald.html>`_ `Christian Wohlhaupt <https://www.psyco.tu-berlin.de/wohlhaupt.html>`_ and `Matti Zinke <https://www.psyco.tu-berlin.de/zinke.html>`_ joined us in our group.
-Amanda explores gamification in the context of programming education in her master thesis.
+Amanda explores gamification in the context of programming education in her Master thesis.
-Christian researches in his bachelor thesis potential differences in the aesthetic perception of sunset-pictures by people of different geographic origin for marketing purposes.
+Christian researches in his Bachelor thesis potential differences in the aesthetic perception of sunset-pictures by people of different geographic origin for marketing purposes.
 Matti Zinke is a Bachelor student at the TU Berlin.